Editor's Note: This story was first published on Oct. 12, 2020. Some details have been updated since then.

 Make sure you read the instructions on that letter, since it will outline exactly what action you have to take.

-Here’s a sample timeline of what a ballot rejection looks like:
+Here’s a sample timeline of what a ballot rejection might look like:

 - Ballot signature is reviewed by machine, if rejected: